knowthelist/fhem-tablet-ui/README.md

 Format
 -------
-The layout and look can be influinced be the class attribute.
+The layout, look and behavior can be influenced by the class attribute.

 **CSS Class description**